hassansaadfr/log-reader-mcp/README.md

 ### How to add the Cursor rule

 1. **Copy the template**
-   - Use the command: `npx mcp-log-reader init` (recommended)
+   - Use the command: `npx log-reader-mcp init` (recommended)
-   - Or manually copy `templates/mcp-log-server/workflow.mdc` to `.cursor/mcp-log-reader/workflow.mdc` at the root of your project.
+   - Or manually copy `templates/mcp-log-server/workflow.mdc` to `.cursor/log-reader-mcp/workflow.mdc` at the root of your project.

 2. **What does this rule do?**
    - It describes the log file location, format, and usage standards for your project.